Ideas-on-Stage/ideasonstage.com/content/news/2018-02-16-the-darkest-hour-presentation-lessons.en.md

 <br>
 #### 3. Embrace imperfection and fear.

-Churchill wasn't born a master orator — he overcame a childhood lisp by painstakingly practicing enunciation.
+Churchill wasn’t born a master orator—he overcame a childhood lisp by painstakingly practicing enunciation.
 He also always took his notes with him and would sometimes appear to stumble or hesitate, all in order to make a calculated effect.

 He knew that a speech which is too perfect, with almost robotic delivery, would put people to sleep.
 He knew that the more conversational and simple a speech sounded, the more tuned in his audience would be.
 There is a very touching scene when King George VI asks Churchill if he is afraid.
 “I am most terribly.
 Terribly afraid,” admits Churchill.

 During our coaching sessions and workshops, we pay attention to vulnerability.
 We don’t aim at perfection; we aim rather to bring out your authentic best.
 In the intimate space of trust and acceptance created between the coach and the speaker, fear is invited, politely.
 And then just as politely, we make sure she keeps quiet.
 This way we free up the space to hear the voice of passion, care, enthusiasm.